Slord6/yogscast-TTT-data/events.md

 ### How

 - Find a video you wish to log the events for on YouTube and copy/paste the URL (or just the video ID) into the `Load Video` text box in the tool, and click the button.
+You can also select a date from the calendar and then select a video from that month to load.
     - If a video has already been processed and it's data merged into the repo, the tool will load the data from this repository when the video loads.
     - If the video has not been processed, then you will have to start from a blank file
     - To load local data, paste it into the `Import` text box and click the button.
 The video will be loaded automatically.